 Looking at the valuable information on the infographic here, you can learn a lot about the statistics regarding fatal auto accidents in the US.

 Traffic accidents represent one of the leading causes of unnatural death in the U.S. In 2011, about 32,000 men, women and children were killed in vehicular mishaps throughout the country.
 More than a thousand lives were lost that year in fatal auto accidents in Georgia alone.
-In addition to the human toll, there are significant legal ramifications to traffic accidents, and it is these many issues that require the services of the Georgia Injury Attorney Group.
+In addition to the human toll, there are significant legal ramifications to traffic accidents, and it is these many issues that require the services of Attorney Group for Georgia.

 Significant progress has been made over the past few decades in making driving safer, and this is reflected by a reduction in the total number of annual traffic deaths.
 However, this fact gives little consolation to the thousands of Americans who are killed every year, an average of four every hour.
 In addition to the deaths, millions of others suffer injuries every year in traffic accidents, and the costs of these injuries place a heavy burden on society.